 Ralph H. Wall

-For almost 25 years, Ralph has maintained a diverse and evolving practice, but he has never deviated from the core mission of providing excellent service to his clients in a professional and respectful manner.
+For more than 25 years, Ralph has maintained a diverse and evolving practice, but he has never deviated from the core mission of providing excellent service to his clients in a professional and respectful manner.
 Primarily, Ralph has served as a litigator.
-Much of his career has involved representing parties in cases as wide ranging as automobiles accidents, toxic torts, medical malpractice, nursing home liability, products liability, premises liability, and general casualty matters.
+Much of his career has involved representing parties in various wide ranging areas such as automobiles accidents, toxic torts, medical malpractice, nursing home liability, products liability, premises liability, and general casualty matters.
 He has also litigated matters involving insurance coverage disputes, construction disputes, breach of contract, and detrimental reliance claims.
-His insurance coverage experience includes first party coverage disputes, first part and third party commercial general liability disputes and fiduciary institutional coverage disputes.
+His insurance coverage experience includes first party coverage disputes, first party and third party commercial general liability and property disputes, and fiduciary institutional coverage disputes.
 Ralph also has experience in class action litigation involving an array of cases including, antitrust, wage and benefit disputes, and toxic exposures.
 For many years now, Ralph has had a concentration in representing state agencies in administrative law issues.
 He also advises a trade association on antitrust issues.
 Ralph has also assisted in the insurance industry in creating new insurance products by participating in the creation of various policy forms used in the oil and gas insurance market, as well as interfacing with state regulators on insurance policy issues.